Today, we’ll be looking at 16 best walking shoes for bad knees and knee pain in 2021.

-The Ryka Devo Plus 2 comes in medium and wide widths as well.
+As one of the best cushioned walking shoes for bad knees, the Ryka Devo Plus 2 comes in medium and wide widths as well.

-Great for: bad knees, knee replacement, hips, and lower back pain, Plantar Fasciitis, heel spurs, arthritis, rheumatoid arthritis, bunions, flat feet, high arches, wide feet, Morton’s Neuroma.
+Best for: bad knees, knee replacement, hips, and lower back pain, Plantar Fasciitis, heel spurs, arthritis, rheumatoid arthritis, bunions, flat feet, high arches, wide feet, Morton’s Neuroma.

 This shoe is super lightweight and built with a woman’s specific fit in mind.
 It features a lightweight breathable open mesh with overlays for great breathability and excellent upper stability.

 There’s a full lace-up closure for a secure yet adjustable fit.

 It’s wonderfully lined on the interior and has nice padding in the tongue and collar for not only softness next to the skin but added breathability.

 There’s a removable cushioned footbed that’s completely made to fit you anatomically because it’s an Anatomical Precise-Return™ footbed designed for additional stability, arch support and squish.

 Since it’s removable, you can easily swap it out with your custom orthotic if you have one.

 The Ortholite footbed promotes a nice and healthy foot environment for you every single time.